pinkpong111/governance-rules-theory/README.md

 ### 3.3 Seeds Are Meta-Rules

-This redefines the seed concept from the deficit-fractal-governancedeficit-fractal-governance parent framework:

 > A **seed** is not a set of specific rules.
-> It is a set of meta-rules — the generative principles by which an agent constructs its own rules.
+> It is a set of meta-rules — the **generative principles** by which an agent constructs its own rules.

 ```
 Seed content: